webdeckjs/soundq/README.md

-# 🔌 webdeck-plugin-template
+# 🔌 webdeck-soundq

-This is a starting repo to create plugins for the webdeck web app.
-Everything is setup in this template to get started.
-Fork this or clone it and begin.
+This is a simple plugin that allow you play any sound on key press

+## Usage

+To use this plugin, paste the url to this repo into you plugins and you ready to go!

+From there you can configure the notes you want to play on each key pressed.

-## Getting started.
+## Contributing

+### Install dependencies

 To get started, install the dependenceis